Tenchi2xh/CRT/doc/journal.md

     + Each light type has to give its own direction vector and distance.
 This lead to correct a bug where a light source is inside a primitive, because the ray intersection point is exactly on the surface, it tries to go through anyway instead of stopping
 - Much work on CSG
 - Animation test
+- Drew diagrams with TikZ for light explanations